Medi-Cal FAQ

 Upcoming Medi-Cal Program Changes

-For individuals already enrolled in full scope Medi-Cal prior to January 1, 2026, you will continue to be covered on full scope Medi-Cal if you meet all other Medi-Cal requirements and comply with the annual renewal process.
-For this group beginning July 1, 2026, your Medi-Cal coverage will no longer include dental coverage.
+For individuals who were enrolled in full scope Medi-Cal on or prior to December 31, 2025, beginning July 1, 2026, your Medi-Cal coverage will no longer include dental coverage.
 Emergency dental care such as treatment for severe pain or infection and tooth extractions will still be covered after the dental coverage loss.

 Frequently Asked Questions